snej/sqnice/README.md

 ## Building It

 A C++20 compiler is required.
-So far it has only been tested with Clang.
+So far SQNice has been tested with Clang on macOS and GCC on Linux.

 There is a CMake build script, so if your build system is CMake too, you can simply use an `add_subdirectory` call to add sqnice.

 Otherwise, just add the source files in `src/` to your project, and add `include/` to your header search path.

+Oh, you'll need SQLite, too.
+It's pre-installed on Apple platforms.
+Otherwise you can install it with your favorite package manager, or just download it from [sqlite.org](https://sqlite.org/download.html).

 ## Using It